SDA-SE/sda-dropwizard-commons/sda-commons-server-trace/README.md

 The calls can be correlated in logs and metrics using this trace token that is also added to the [`MDC`](https://www.slf4j.org/manual.html#mdc).

+When using new threads for clients to invoke another service, the trace token is not transferred out-of-the-box.
+The same holds for mentioning the trace token in log entries of new threads.

 ## Usage

 The trace token is loaded within a filter that is created and registered by the